badhanco/practice/README.md

-# Is it all worth writing
+# Is it worth Writing